 Requirements in Australian states and territories

-The Working with Vulnerable People (Background Checking) Act 2011 (ACT), enacted on 8 November 2012, requires people aged 16 years and over who have contact with vulnerable people while engaging in regulated activities and services to register with the Office of Regulatory Services.
-Phases 1-3 of the scheme required individuals working in the following services to be registered by November 2015: child protections services, justice facilities for children, childcare services, child education services, child accommodation services, counseling and support services for children, commercial services for children, religious organisations, community services, disability services, respite care services, services to homeless people, victims of crime, coaching and tuition, vocational and educational training, and activities or services provided by clubs, associations or movements (e.g., sports clubs), migrants, refugees and asylum seekers; housing and accommodation; prevention of crime; and emergency services personnel transport.
+The Working With Vulnerable People (Background Checking) Act 2011 (ACT), enacted on 8 November 2012, requires people aged 16 years and over who have contact with vulnerable people while engaging in regulated activities and services to register through Access Canberra.
+Phases 1–5 of the scheme required individuals working in the following services to be registered by November 2017: child protection; justice facilities for children; child care; child education; child accommodation; counselling and support for children; commercial services for children; religious organisations; community services; disability services; respite care; services to homeless people; services to victims of crime; coaching and tuition; vocational and educational training; activities or services provided by clubs, associations or movements (e.g. sports clubs); services to migrants, refugees and asylum seekers; housing and accommodation; prevention of crime; and emergency services personnel transport.
 Phase 6 will be implemented between 8 November 2017 – 7 November 2018 for: mental health services; justice facilities; and services for addictions.

-- role-based registration - restricts individuals to engaging in specified regulated activities with a stated employer and cannot be moved freely between regulated activities.
+- role-based registration: restricts individuals to engaging in specified regulated activities with a stated employer and cannot be moved freely between regulated activities.

 Services contracted to government have a contractual obligation to employ 'fit and proper' people.
 This has been interpreted as a requirement to obtain a National Police Check.
-Residents of the ACT can take a simple online test to determine if they are required to register.
-In addition, the ACT Government Access Canberra website provides further information on how to apply for a background check, including application forms and fees, and how to renew your registration.
+Residents of the ACT can take a simple online test to determine if they are required to register for a WWVP check.
+In addition, the ACT Government’s Access Canberra website provides further information on how to apply for a WWVP check, including application forms and fees, and how to renew your registration.

 Further information about obtaining a National Police Check, including forms and fees can be obtained from the Australian Federal Police.